 You can expect energy efficiency with all of Andersen's window lines.

-Not only are energy efficient components incorporated but superior craftsmanship also means these windows are going to be more efficient in general overall.
+Not only are energy-efficient components incorporated, but superior craftsmanship also means these windows will be more overall efficient.

 Andersen also incorporates and offers a state-of-the-art composite material across their window lines called Fiberx.